Know Thine Enemy Fecal Testing Kit and Supplies

 Your Kit Below:

-of people find using a binocular microscope easier on their
+find using a binocular microscope is easier on their

 eyes.
-This scope has all of the features you need to do
+This microscope has all of the features you need to do

 accurate fecal testing EPG counts.
-Like the monocular microscope
+Like the MSK-01L monocular microscope

 magnification, rechargeable battery and can be used